Killing of Amy Mihaljevic: Investigation

 The Bay Village Police and the FBI conducted an extensive investigation into her disappearance and murder.
 The case generated thousands of leads.
 Dozens of suspects were asked to take lie-detector tests, but no one has ever been charged.
 Law enforcement continues to pursue leads and monitor suspects to the present day.
 Twenty thousand interviews have taken place during the investigation.
 This case was described as involving the most extensive search in Ohio since the 1951 disappearance of Beverly Potts.

-In November 2006, it was revealed that several other young girls had received phone calls similar to the ones Mihaljevic received in the weeks before her abduction.
+In November 2006, it was revealed several other young girls had received phone calls similar to the ones Mihaljevic received in the weeks before her abduction.
 The unknown male caller claimed he worked with the girl's mother and wanted help buying a present to celebrate her promotion.
 The girls who received these calls lived in North Olmsted, a suburb near Bay Village; some had unlisted phone numbers.
 This new information was considered significant by investigators.
 Mihaljevic and the others who received such calls had all visited the local Lake Erie Nature and Science Center, which had a visitors' logbook by the front door.
 The girls may have signed the book and added personal information, including phone numbers and addresses.

-Bay Village police collected DNA samples from several potential suspects in the case in December 2006.
-As of early 2007, it was reported that a longtime suspect in the case had retained legal counsel.